duck2412/Daxif/ViewExtender.md

 Views.Account.MyParentView
 |> View.Parse Env.dev
 ```
-The "MyParentView" is know parsed and ready to be used.
+The "MyParentView" is now parsed and ready to be used.
 In order to copy this to another view, use the changeId function.

 ```fsharp
 Views.Account.MyParentView